morph3/gizligizli/README.md

 Gizli gizli means sneaky sneaky in Turkish.
 Thanks to [twitch](https://www.youtube.com/watch?v=42b6JGSbaAo&t=258s) for being a good naming inspiration :D

-Hides shellcode inside PE icons using steganography.
+Hides shellcode inside PE icons using steganography and creates a PE that executes the hidden shellcode.
+All written in Python.

-*** Highly experimental, might require you to do manual modifications in the code.
+*** This project is highly experimental, might require you to do manual modifications in the code.
 Only works on windows ***

 # Introduction